DeadmanXXXII/Ransomeware_Defense/README.md

    - Use SSH to access the victim machine from the attacker machine.
    - Alter the attack source, change the file appendage, and upload.

 4. **Back at your victim machine**
-The ransomware should have activated.
+   - The ransomware should have activated.
 Creating an encryption key and sending it to the IP delegated in Chaveiros.py.

-With the ransomware active files are encrypted and a note sent to the ransomware attacker machine confirming correct targeting and attack success.
+   - With the ransomware active files are encrypted and a note sent to the ransomware attacker machine confirming correct targeting and attack success.

 5. **With your sent off key**

-from the defense system, decrypt your infected machine back to normal working order using De-ransomeware.py and block the IP address from making uploads.
+   - From the defense system, decrypt your infected machine back to normal working order using De-ransomeware.py and block the IP address from making uploads.

-Add the ransomware sample to the defense system code sequences to block.
+   - Add the ransomware sample to the defense system code sequences to block.

 ### Lab complete.